-The airport is a great place to purchase souvenirs since you’ve already weighed your luggage and gotten the go-ahead that your carry-on isn’t oversized.
+Wondering what to buy in Bucharest?
+If you’re still looking for souvenirs or trinkets, the Bucharest airport is a great place to purchase souvenirs from Romania since you’ve already weighed your luggage and gotten the go-ahead that your carry-on isn’t oversized.
 Instead of making room in your bags, you can purchase something on your way out that doesn’t count against your luggage allowance.
 Check out the Art&Craft Romania inside Bucharest-Otopeni Airport on your way home.

-If you feel like you’ve spent your whole trip in Romania seeing site after site, it’s a relief to know that you can use your airport time wisely to get in some extra shopping, letting you maximize your trip time!
+If you feel like you’ve spent your whole trip in Romania seeing site after site, it’s a relief to know that you can use your airport time wisely to get in some extra shopping in Romania, letting you maximize your trip time!
 Check out this great video with recommendations for what to see in Bucharest.

-When you get to the airport, head to the Art&Craft after security, and take advantage of the fact that none of this will count towards your luggage alotment.
+When you get to the airport, head to the Art&Craft after security, and take advantage of the fact that none of this will count towards your luggage allotment.

 If you get home and regret that you didn’t get that Horezu plate you’d been dreaming of or that super cute Romanian blouse, never fear!
-You can always have something shipped home that you know is authentic.
+You can always buy Romanian souvenirs online and have something shipped home that you know is authentic.
 Check out the collection online, and skip the part where you have to make sure you don’t break it on the ride back to your house!
 This is by far the easiest way to get your Romanian souvenir home with you!